 Want to digitize your film, but you’re unsure if your film has any sound on it?
 That’s a common situation when it comes to 16mm, 8mm and Super8 film.
 Luckily, we have a quick and easy way for you to determine if your film has sound!

 Back in the day, it was hard to find a camera that recorded audio onto the film while it was being shot.
-In most cases, your film will not have sound attached to the video.
+Therefore, in most cases, your film will not have sound attached to the video.

 Although most 16mm home movies were shot without sound, there is a way to tell if your film has audio.
 If your 16mm film has sprockets on both sides, it is a silent film.
 If it has sprockets on one side and a rust colored strip that runs along the edge of the reel, you have sound!
 This strip denotes the magnetic portion where the audio is stored and it will run alongside the reel.
 For the 16mm, the magnetic strip will be on the opposite side of the sprockets.

-8mm film (or Regular 8 film) came in the 1930’s and is similar to the 16mm film, except that it is only 8mm wide and the magnetic strip is on the same side of the sprockets.
+8mm film reels (or Regular 8 film) came in the 1930’s and are similar to the 16mm film, except that it is only 8mm wide and the magnetic strip is on the same side of the sprockets.

-To see if your 8mm film has sound, look for a yellow or rust colored magnetic reel on the top and/or the top and bottom of the film.
+If your 8mm film has sound, you will see a yellow or rust colored magnetic reel on the top and/or the top and bottom of the film.
 The audio strip will run alongside the reel, right next to the sprocket holes.

-If you have a film reel that only has the sprockets, then it is silent.
+If you have a Super8 film reel that only has the sprockets, then it is silent.